Goldfinger (film): Filming

 Broccoli earned permission to film in the Fort Knox area with the help of his friend, Lt.
 Colonel Charles Russhon.
 To shoot Pussy Galore's Flying Circus gassing the soldiers, the pilots were only allowed to fly above 3,000 feet.
 Hamilton recalled this was "hopeless", so they flew at about 500 feet, and "the military went absolutely ape".
 The scenes of people fainting involved the same set of soldiers moving to different locations.

 For security reasons, filming and photography were not allowed near or inside the United States Bullion Depository.
 All sets for the interiors of the building were designed and built from scratch at Pinewood Studios.
-The filmmakers had no clue as to what the interior of the depository looked like, so Ken Adam's imagination provided the idea of gold stacked upon gold behind iron bars.

-Adam later told UK daily newspaper The Guardian: "No one was allowed in Fort Knox but because [producer] Cubby Broccoli had some good connections and the Kennedys loved Ian Fleming's books I was allowed to fly over it once.
+The filmmakers had no clue as to what the interior of the depository looked like, so Ken Adam's imagination provided the idea of stacks of gold ingots behind iron bars.
+Adam later told The Guardian that "no one was allowed in Fort Knox but because [producer] Cubby Broccoli had some good connections and the Kennedys loved Ian Fleming's books I was allowed to fly over it once.
 It was quite frightening – they had machine guns on the roof.
 I was also allowed to drive around the perimeter but if you got out of the car there was a loudspeaker warning you to keep away.
 There was not a chance of going in it, and I was delighted because I knew from going to the Bank of England vaults that gold isn't stacked very high and it's all underwhelming.
 It gave me the chance to show the biggest gold repository in the world as I imagined it, with gold going up to heaven.
 I came up with this cathedral-type design.
 I had a big job to persuade Cubby and the director Guy Hamilton at first."

 Saltzman disliked the design's resemblance to a prison, but Hamilton liked it enough that it was built.
 The comptroller of Fort Knox later sent a letter to Adam and the production team, complimenting them on their imaginative depiction of the vault.
 United Artists even had irate letters from people wondering "how could a British film unit be allowed inside Fort Knox?"
 Adam recalled, "In the end I was pleased that I wasn't allowed into Fort Knox, because it allowed me to do whatever I wanted."
 In fact, the set was deemed so realistic that Pinewood Studios had to post a 24-hour guard to keep the gold bar props from being stolen.
 Another element which was original was the atomic device, for which Hamilton requested the special effects crew get inventive instead of realistic.
-Technician Bert Luxford described the end result as looking like an "engineering work", with a spinning engine, a chronometer and other decorative pieces.
+Technician Bert Luxford described the result as looking like an "engineering work", with a spinning engine, a chronometer and other decorative pieces.